5 of the best walnut scrubs for soft and smooth skin

 There are numerous benefits of using a walnut scrub due to its nutritional properties.
 Walnuts are rich in antioxidants which contribute towards eliminating the effects of ageing.
 They are also laden with antimicrobial agents that can combat acne-causing bacteria along with other skin infections.
 Using it clears up clogged pores, making your skin feel velvety smooth and it helps bring back its natural radiance.

-Vitamin E oil has numerous benefits for hair and skin, and walnuts are loaded with this powerful ingredient.
+There are numerous benefits of vitamin E oil for hair and skin, and walnuts are loaded with this powerful ingredient.
 Vitamin E in walnut scrubs helps liven up dull skin making your skin glow and keeping it healthy.

-If you are looking for an organic and cruelty-free choice, you can try the Glow Hub Pore Polish Facial Exfoliator (Buy it for SGD 13.04 on Feel Unique).
+If you are looking for an organic and cruelty-free choice, you can try the Glow Hub Pore Polish Facial Exfoliator (Buy it for HKD 76.70 on Feel Unique).
 It is brilliant at scooping out dead skin cells and dirt from pores.
 It is sure to leave you with plump and radiant skin with diminished signs of ageing.

 How to prepare and use walnut scrub at home